 [8.0 — 10.0: Excellent]

 After each event surfers are awarded points based on their respective placing and the better they perform, the more points they get.
 For example, on the Championship Tour (CT), first place gets 10,000 points, second place gets 8,000 points and so on.
 These points are added together to create the CT Rankings.
-At the end of the year, the male and female surfers at the top of the Rankings will become the WSL Champions.

 The surfer with priority has the unconditional right of way to catch any wave they choose.
 Other surfers in the heat can paddle for, and catch, the same wave, but only if they do not hinder the scoring potential of a surfer with priority.
 A surfer loses priority once they catch a wave and/or a surfer paddles for but misses a wave.
 If two or more surfers catch a wave, the first surfer to make it to the take-off zone will get priority.